MicrosoftLearning/mslearn-ai-studio/Instructions/07-Evaluate-prompt-flow.md

 You can manually review model responses based on test data.
 Manually reviewing allows you to test different inputs to evaluate whether the model performs as expected.

-1. In a new browser tab, download the [travel_evaluation_data.jsonl](https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-studio/refs/heads/main/data/travel_evaluation_data.jsonl) from `https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-studio/refs/heads/main/data/travel_evaluation_data.jsonl` and save it in a local folder.
+1. In a new browser tab, download the [travel_evaluation_data.jsonl](https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-studio/refs/heads/main/data/travel_evaluation_data.jsonl) from `https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-studio/refs/heads/main/data/travel_evaluation_data.jsonl` and save it in a local folder as **travel_evaluation_data.jsonl** (be sure to save it as a .jsonl file, not a .txt file).
 1. Back on the Azure AI Foundry portal tab, in the navigation pane, in the **Assess and improve** section, select **Evaluation**.
 1. In the **Evaluation** page, view the **Manual evaluations** tab and select **+ New manual evaluation**.
 1. Change the **System message** to the following instructions for an AI travel assistant: